- No Seasickness Guarantee

 Our experience was recently featured in stuff.co.nz as our first 2019 guests were treated to a rare sighting of two breaching humpback whales.

 What to expect

-Tour includes our NZ only ‘no seasickness guarantee‘
+This tour includes our NZ only ‘no seasickness guarantee‘ (or your money back)

 Possible whale sightings found on this tour🐋: